jpelzer21/lifting_app2/README.md

 Lifting App

-  Tracks data on my personal lifting progress
+  Tracks data on my personal lifting progress.

   Only set up to store and display one person's data